 Burglary, in the public’s imagination, maintains the image of the masked man dressed black, slipping into a home with a flashlight to steal jewelry and other valuables.
 In reality, the legal definition of burglary in Pennsylvania is very broad, and centers around one major concept: entering a building with the intent to commit some other crime.
-It’s also a very serious offense with very severe penalties.
+It’s also a very serious property offense with very severe penalties.

 Attorney Michael J. Skinner is an experienced advocate for West Chester residents accused of burglary.
 He’ll look at every detail of your case and search for every flaw and every hole in the prosecution.
 Michael J. Skinner is a former prosecutor who represents those facing burglary charges in Chester County and Delaware County, PA.
 Call the Skinner Law Firm today at (610) 436-1410 or send an online message to set up a free consultation to discuss your burglary charges.